 The biggest mistake people make is skipping over the “boring” steps of creating a business first and jump to the more fun steps of designing logos and advertising.
 But how can you really promote a business without having a business in place to promote?!

-Friends and family already know you, they aren’t worried about you having suitable insurance, or you not turning up on time (as you’ll likely already be a guest anyway) and chances are they don’t want an invoice or receipt as they are paying in cash on the night – if you’re getting paid at all.
-A booker organising a prestigious corporate event, or a bride organising her wedding reception need more assurance when it comes to picking their entertainment.
+Friends and family already know you, they aren’t worried about you having suitable insurance; or you not turning up on time (as you’ll likely already be a guest anyway) and chances are they don’t want an invoice or receipt as they are paying in cash on the night – if you’re getting paid at all.
+A booker organising a prestigious corporate event, or a bride organising her wedding reception needs more assurance when it comes to picking their entertainment.